 Here’s where you’ll find the answers to the most commonly asked questions about Chronic Lymphocytic Leukemia.
-Click on the question to reveal the answer.

 Chronic Lymphocytic Leukemia is a cancer of the blood and bone marrow that is marked by an abnormal increase in the number of mature lymphocytes and white blood cells.
 It is characterized by slow onset and a progression of symptoms which include fatigue, and enlargement of the lymph nodes, liver, and spleen.
 It is most common in older male adults.

 Leukemic cells develop because of a change that takes place in the cell’s DNA.
 Normal cells go through stages of growth, division and death.
 In cancer cells, changes in the DNA create cells that keep dividing and/or avoid early or usual cell death.
 Thus, CLL is typically a disease of accumulation of long lived cells in the body.

 Q: What’s the difference between CLL and SLL ?

 Chronic Lymphocytic Leukemia (CLL) and Small Lymphocytic Lymphoma (SLL) are the same disease with slightly different manifestations.
 Where the cancerous cells gather determines whether it is called CLL or SLL.
 When the cancer cells are primarily found in the lymph nodes, it is called SLL.
 When most of the cancer cells are in the bloodstream and the bone marrow, it is called CLL.